Grenada Heart Project - GHP-CHANGE

 The primary outcome, difference in Fuster BEWAT score at 1 year, was 0.4 in the intervention group versus 0.12 in the control group (p-value between groups = 0.59).

 Among individuals at risk of cardiovascular disease, an intervention program failed to improve cardiovascular risk factors more than control.
 Modest improvements in cardiovascular risk factors occurred in both treatment groups.
 Behavioral programs aimed at risk factor modification remain challenging.

 Presented by Dr. Sameer Bansilal at the American Heart Association Annual Scientific Sessions (AHA 2016), New Orleans, LA, November 14, 2016.

-Keywords: AHA Annual Scientific Sessions, Acute Coronary Syndrome, Blood Pressure, Cardiovascular Diseases, Cholesterol, Consumer Participation, Diet, Exercise, Grenada, Health Behavior, Primary Prevention, Residence Characteristics, Risk Factors, Smoking Cessation
+Keywords: AHA Annual Scientific Sessions, Acute Coronary Syndrome, Blood Pressure, Cardiovascular Diseases, Cholesterol, Community Participation, Diet, Exercise, Grenada, Health Behavior, Primary Prevention, Residence Characteristics, Risk Factors, Smoking Cessation

 < Back to Listings